The biomarker suPAR and nephrology

 The following factors are associated with an elevated suPAR level:

 - Declining eGFR4,5

-In the kidneys, suPAR plays a role in the regulation of the permeability of the glomerular filtration barrier, and suPAR may be involved in podocyte damage and development of focal segmental glomerulosclerosis and diabetic nephropathy1,2.
+In the kidneys, suPAR plays a role in the regulation of the permeability of the glomerular filtration barrier. suPAR may be involved in podocyte damage and development of focal segmental glomerulosclerosis and diabetic nephropathy1,2.

-The suPAR level increases in patients with chronic renal diseases, and a high level is significantly associated with mortality and incidence of cardiovascular diseases in these patients3.
+The suPAR level increases in patients with chronic renal diseases, and a high suPAR level are significantly associated with mortality and incidence of cardiovascular diseases in these patients3.

 The association between suPAR and chronic renal diseases has been further studied in a large study4.
 It was found that the suPAR level was an independent predictor of declining eGFR.
 During the study follow-up period of 3.7 years, the decline in eGFR in subjects in the lower suPAR quartile was 0.9 mL/min/1.73 m2 and 4.2 mL/min/1.73 m2 in the upper quartile.

-In 1335 individuals with an eGFR >60 mL/min/1.73 m2 at study start, a suPAR level in the upper quartile was associated with a significantly increased incidence of chronic renal diseases compared to those in the lower quartile; all in all, a 3-fold increased risk4.
+In 1335 individuals with an eGFR >60 mL/min/1.73 m2 at study start, a suPAR level in the upper quartile was associated with a significantly increased incidence of chronic renal diseases than those in the lower quartile; all in all, a 3-fold increased risk4.

-Another resent study further supports the strong link between suPAR and development of kidney disease.
-This study of patients with type 1 diabetes showed that elevated suPAR is associated with increased risk of fast eGFR decline and of end-stage renal disease7.
+Another recent study further supports the strong link between suPAR and the development of kidney disease.
+This study of patients with type 1 diabetes showed that elevated suPAR is associated with an increased risk of fast eGFR decline and of end-stage renal disease7.